Cytnx-dev/Cytnx/docs/source/Examples.rst

 Examples
 =================================
-Here, we show some example of commonly seen Quantum simualtion methods.
+Here, we provide some examples of commonly seen Quantum simualtion methods.

 .. toctree::
     :maxdepth: 2